VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 No ignition sources

-No person carrying out work in relation to a refrigeration system which involves exposing any work that contains or has contained flammable refrigerant shall use any sources of ignition in manner that it may lead to the risk of fire or explosion.
-All possible ignition sources, including smoking, should be kept sufficiently far away from the site of installation, repairing, removing disposal, during which flammable refrigerant can possibly be released to the surrounding space.
+No person carrying out work in relation to a refrigeration system that involves exposing any work that contains or has contained flammable refrigerant shall use any sources of ignition in a manner that may lead to the risk of fire or explosion.
+All possible ignition sources, including smoking, should be kept sufficiently far away from the site of installation, repairing, removing, or disposal, during which flammable refrigerant can possibly be released to the surrounding space.

-to work taking place, the area around the equipment is to be surveyed to make sure that flammable hazards or ignition risks.
-“No Smoking” signs shall be displayed.
+Before work takes place, the area around the equipment is to be surveyed to make sure there are no flammable hazards or ignition risks.
+"No Smoking" signs shall be displayed.

 Ventilated area